Ghini/ghini.desktop/doc/started.rst

 importing the default data.
 This can take a minute or two so while all of the default data is imported into the database so be patient.

-Once the default database has been created then you are ready to start inserting and subsequently searching...
+Once your database has been created, configured, initialized, you are ready to start :ref:`editing-and-inserting-data` and subsequently :ref:`searching-in-bauble`.